mike-shock/Ruby-Raspberry_Pi_IoT/DESCRIPTION.md

 ### Binary Receptor / Effector

-Many devices (such as LEds and push buttons) have only 2 states: switched on or off, and they can report about their state using only 2 binary values.
+Very many effectors (such as LEds and relay) have only 2 states: switched on or off, Many receptors (like push buttons) also report about their state using only 2 binary values:
-And many sensors .
+TRUE (pin value is HIGH) and FALSE (pin value is LOW).
+And many sensors also send binary values: TRUE when a measured value has reached some pre-defined threshold or FALSE when not reached.

 ```
 (IoT device)